General Information

 If you meet the criteria of the proposed class for the proposed collective claim (see below) you will automatically be included in the collective claim if the Tribunal certifies the claim (unless you opt out of it).

-The class consists of all individuals, domiciled in the UK, who purchased Apple and Beats products from any retailer (online or in-store) in the UK other than as part of a mobile network operator contract from 31 October 2018.
+The class consists of all individuals, domiciled in the UK, who purchased Apple and Beats products from any retailer (online or in-store) in the UK other than as part of a mobile network operator contract since 31 October 2018.

 To be a member of the class you must: